biallo/react-native-mst-boilerplate/README.md

 #### iOS

-Replace the image resource in the directory
+Replace the image resources in the directory

 ```
 ./ios/ReactNativeMSTBoilerplate/Images.xcassets/AppIcon.appiconset